Exemplify-ERT — Clean examples that double as ERT declarations (Emacs package)

 - Tests easily exportable as they are to be shown as usage examples.

-aren't enough for you, use a list of pre-defined symbols that correspond to pre-defined equality functions.
-Namely:
+aren't enough for you, Exemplify-ERT offers a list of other pre-defined equality functions you can use.

 '(( => . equal ) ; regular equality (Hp==> . h-pr== ) ; equality for hash tables ├> Available in ( Hp=> . h-pr= ) ; equality for hash tables │ package 'xht ( H==> . h== ) ; equality for hash tables │ by the same ( H=> . h= ) ; equality for hash tables │ author.
 They ( H_=> . h_= ) ; equality for hash tables │ allow you to ( H~=> . h~= ) ; equality for hash tables │ compare objs ( O=> . h-orgtbl=) ; equality for org table strings │ with same kv ( A=> . h-alist= ) ; equality for association lists │ pairs. ( P=> . h-plist= ) ; equality for property lists │ ( L=> . h-lol= ) ; equality for lists of lists │ ( T=> . h-tsv= ) ; equality for TSVs │ ( C=> . h-csv= ) ; equality for CSVs │ ( S=> . h-ssv= ) ; equality for SSVs │ ( J=> . h-json= ) ; equality for JSONs │ ( K=> . h-kvl= ) ; equality for key–value lines │ ( ~> . exemplify-ert-approx=)) ; equality for floats